rocketacademy/bootcamp-4.1/README.md

 ## Overview

-Welcome!
-[Coding Bootcamp](https://www.rocketacademy.co/courses/bootcamp-course) is Rocket Academy's flagship career-conversion course.
-It builds on concepts from Rocket's intro coding course [Coding Fundamentals](https://www.rocketacademy.co/courses/coding-fundamentals).
+Welcome! <a href="https://www.rocketacademy.co/courses/bootcamp-course" target="_blank">Coding Bootcamp</a> is Rocket Academy's flagship career-conversion course.
+It builds on concepts from Rocket's intro coding course <a href="https://www.rocketacademy.co/courses/coding-fundamentals" target="_blank">Coding Fundamentals</a>.
 On completion of Coding Bootcamp, students can expect to get jobs as software engineers.

 ## Learning Objectives